 \subsection{Federated private linear regression}

-The high-level methodology for the FTL linear regression problem is the same as that used in the univariate mean estimation: we first detect the informative sources and then combine the information within while respecting the FDP constraint (\Cref{def:interactive-FDP}).
-To fit into the FDP framework, here we use half of the data in the detection step and the other half to combine information.
+The high-level methodology for the FTL linear regression problem is the same as that used for univariate mean estimation: we first identify the informative sources and then combine the information while respecting the FDP constraint (\Cref{def:interactive-FDP}).
+To fit into the FDP framework, we use half of the data for detection and the other half to combine information.
 To be specific, we first consider